wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-alwayson-availability-groups-gui-arm.md

 Azure provides a gallery image for the entire solution.
 In order to locate the template:

-1. Log in to the Azure Management Portal using your account.
+1. Log in to the Azure portal using your account.
-1. On the Azure Management Portal click **+New.** The portal will open the New blade.
+1. On the Azure portal click **+New.** The portal will open the New blade.
 1. On the New blade search for **AlwaysOn**.
 ![Find AlwaysOn Template](./media/virtual-machines-sql-server-alwayson-availability-groups-gui-arm/16-findalwayson.png)
 1. In the search results locate **SQL Server AlwaysOn Cluster**.